 Owoc J, Mańczak M, Jabłońska M, Tombarkiewicz M, Olszewski R

-(Jan 2022) Thirteen studies on 20,643 physicians and residents were included in this meta-analysis quantifying the association of burnout with self-reported medical errors.
+(Jan 2022) Thirteen studies on 20,643 physicians and residents were included in this meta-analysis.
 The overall burnout among participants was associated with a significantly increased risk of self-reported errors.
 The authors write that, as self-reported errors may translate into different types of adverse events, this strong and unequivocal association should be of major concern to health care organizations.
 Read more

 COVID-19 pandemic and overall mental health of health care professionals globally: A meta-review of systematic reviews doi:10.3389/fpsyt.2021.804525